 Length 2.4 mi · Climbing 110 ft

 The loop starts on the Homestead Trail, a lushly vegetated horse trail that skirts the edge of Bull Creek Flat.
-The loop then returns on the Big Tree Trail, which is not as lush but, since it cuts through the middle of the flat, has much bigger trees.
-The best parts of the loop are the beginning and end, the parts closest to the Big Tree Area.
+It returns on the Big Tree Trail, which cuts through the middle of the flat and has much bigger trees.
+The best parts are the beginning and end, the parts closest to the Big Tree Area.
 The loop is most enjoyable on winter weekends when there's little or no horse manure on the Homestead Trail and when Mattole Road has the least traffic.

 Click here to see the trailhead location in Google Maps.

 Start at the Big Tree Area parking lot.
 Walk back out on the paved acces road to Mattole Road, turn left, and walk a short distance to a pullout on your right.
 This is one of the more impressive sections of Mattole Road, enveloped in the deep, dark redwood forest.

 In the pullout you'll see a trailhead labeled "Addie Johnson Trail".
 Take this trail, which dives into the forest a short distance before reaching a "T" intersection with the Homestead Trail.
 Turn left.

 The Homestead Trail gently rises and falls through lush redwood forest.
 Here at the edge of the alluvial flat, the redwoods aren't nearly as big as they are along Mattole Road just a few yards away.
 On the other hand, the vegetation is more lush and the trail winds its way over small rises, making for scenery that's in some ways more attractive and interesting than the flats.
 The occasional car or small truck passes by on Mattole Road, but especially in winter the area is very quiet.